 If your property falls within the systematic routine vegetation maintenance schedule (targeted area), you may receive an automated phone message with general information about when and what type of work will be done in your area (not member specific).
 Confirmed message delivery is considered a successful communication attempt.
+Voicemails regarding proposed vegetation management work are considered a successful communication attempt.
 Member/site specific information is instead provided in the door hanger, in-person, or direct call communication methods.
 A minimum one-week notification will be provided.